-Rule H1Code Paget disease in situ 8540/2 when the diagnosis is exactly Paget disease in situ.Note 1:This is a de novo primary of the nipple (new tumor) with no underlying tumor.Note 2:Paget is coded as in situ /2 only when pathology documents in situ behavior.

-- Rule H2 Code the histology when only one histology is present. - Note 1: Use Table 3 to code histology.
-New codes, terms, and synonyms are included in Table 3 and coding errors may occur if the table is not used. - Note 2: When the histology is not listed in Table 3, use the ICD-O and all updates. - Note 3: Submit a question to Ask a SEER Registrar when the histology code is not found in Table 3, ICD-O or all updates. - Rule H3 Code DCIS and in situ lobular carcinoma 8522/2 when DCIS and in situ lobular carcinoma are present.
-Note 1: Although the notes preceding the in situ section say most tumors will be coded to DCIS, 8522/2 identifies both DCIS and lobular carcinoma in situ. - Note 2: 8522/2 is the most accurate description of DCIS and lobular carcinoma in situ. - Rule H4 Code DCIS and in situ Paget 8543/2.
-Note 1: Although the notes preceding the in situ section say most tumors will be coded to DCIS, 8543/2 identifies both DCIS and in situ Paget. - Note 2: 8543/2 is the most accurate description of DCIS and in situ Paget. - Rule H5 Code DCIS 8500/2 when there is a combination of DCIS and any other carcinoma in situ.
-See Table 2. - Rule H6 Code pleomorphic lobular carcinoma in situ 8519/2 when there is a combination of lobular carcinoma in situ and pleomorphic lobular carcinoma in situ. - Rule H7 Code the histology using Table 2 when there are multiple in situ histologies (2 or more) within a single tumor. - Lobular and any histology other than DCIS 8524/2 - Two or more histologies other than lobular and DCIS 8255/2 Note: This rule does not include DCIS.
-See previous rules.
+- Rule H1Code Paget disease in situ 8540/2 when the diagnosis is exactly Paget disease in situ.Note 1:This is a de novo primary of the nipple (new tumor) with no underlying tumor.Note 2:Paget is coded as in situ /2 only when pathology documents in situ behavior. - Rule H2 Code the histology when only one histology is present.
+Note 1: Use Table 3 to code histology.
+New codes, terms, and synonyms are included in Table 3 and coding errors may occur if the table is not used.
+Note 2: When the histology is not listed in Table 3, use the ICD-O and all updates. - Note 3: Submit a question to Ask a SEER Registrar when the histology code is not found in Table 3, ICD-O or all updates. - Rule H3 Code DCIS and in situ lobular carcinoma 8522/2 when DCIS and in situ lobular carcinoma are present.
+Note 1: Although the notes preceding the in situ section say most tumors will be coded to DCIS, 8522/2 identifies both DCIS and lobular carcinoma in situ. - Note 2: 8522/2 is the most accurate description of DCIS and lobular carcinoma in situ. - Note 3: 8522/2 includes DCIS and pleomorphic lobular carcinoma in situ. - Rule H4 Code DCIS and in situ Paget 8543/2. - Note 1: Although the notes preceding the in situ section say most tumors will be coded to DCIS, 8543/2 identifies both DCIS and in situ Paget. - Note 2: 8543/2 is the most accurate description of DCIS and in situ Paget. - Rule H5 Code DCIS 8500/2 when there is a combination of DCIS and any other carcinoma in situ.
+See Table 2. - Rule H6 Code pleomorphic lobular carcinoma in situ 8519/2 when there is a combination of lobular carcinoma in situ and pleomorphic lobular carcinoma in situ.